 Although the Annie Proulx short story is set in Wyoming, Brokeback Mountain, a big winner at the 2005 Academy Awards, was filmed in the south of Alberta, one of Canada's prairie provinces, and home to a swath of the Rocky Mountains.

 The setting for them movie gained notoriety for being as entrancing and beautiful as the movie itself.

-Alberta is a western Canadian province, home to the capital city of Edmonton, Calgary as well as Rocky Mountain destinations, Banff, Jasper and Canmore.
+Alberta is a western Canadian province, home to the capital city of Edmonton, the big city of Calgary as well as Rocky Mountain destinations, Banff, Jasper, and Canmore.
 It borders Montana, U.S.A.
-The bulk of Brokeback Mountain's Canadian filming locations are in the southwest region of the province where the Rocky Mountains loom and lakes are turquoise.
+The bulk of Brokeback Mountain's Canadian filming locations are in the southwest region of the province where the Rocky Mountains loom, and lakes are turquoise.

-This region of Canada is about 600 miles northwest of Wyoming, was chosen to mimic the Wyoming landscape that frames the love story between the two cowboy protagonists of Brokeback.
+This region of Canada, about 600 miles northwest of Wyoming, was chosen to mimic the Wyoming landscape that frames the love story between the two cowboy protagonists of Brokeback.